percwg/perc-wg/double/draft-ietf-perc-double.md

 # RTCP Operations

-Unlike RTP, which is encrypted both hop-by-hop and end-to-end using two separate cryptographic contexts, RTCP is encrypted using only the outer (hop-by-hop) cryptographic context.
+Unlike RTP, which is encrypted both hop-by-hop and end-to-end using two separate cryptographic key, RTCP is encrypted using only the outer (hop-by-hop) cryptographic key.
 The procedures for RTCP encryption are specified in [@!RFC3711] and this document introduces no additional steps.